PaulTOliver/salis-v2/README.md

 - One or two associated memory blocks
 - One instruction pointer
 - One seeker pointer
-- One reward pointer
-- One punishment pointer
 - 4 general-purpose registers
 - A stack of 8 values